XZairX/Bomberman-Java/README.md

 ## Getting Started
-In order to get the project running, you will need to have IntelliJ IDEA installed on your computer.
+IntelliJ IDEA is required to be installed on a computer system in order to run the project.
 This application is a Java integrated development environment (IDE) that allows for the development of computer software.
-More importantly, it is used to the view and manipulate the Java program that this project is contained within.
+More importantly, it is the interface that is used to the view and manipulate the Java program that this project is contained within.
 IntelliJ is provided by JetBrains, a certified company who specialise in distributing developer tools for professionals and teams.
 The application is distributed as open-source software which can be freely downloaded from JetBrain's official website without concern for malicious malware.

 ### Prerequisites